jes/notes/watchmaking.md

 hold that temperature for a few seconds, and then use the tweezers to plunge it into the water.

 Now take it out, sand off the scale, and switch to the smaller blowtorch.
-Gently apply heat intermittently until it turns a nice blue colour, and then stop and let it cool down (is it OK to cool it down with water?).
+Gently apply heat intermittently until it turns a nice blue colour, and then stop and plunge it back into the water.

 ## Making shafts on the lathe